rbcrossley/rbcrossley.github.io/content/posts/The math behind configuring static IP address in Linux.md

 [root@localhost ~]# ip a
 ```

 The ip address assigned to this VM on interface `enp0s3` is `192.168.1.65`.
 The subnet mask is `/24`.
+Note that interface name could be `ifcfg-ens33` in centos linux.
+And different for every kinds of linux distribution.
+The best way to find it out is to type out the above command and check yourself.
 #### The math behind IP addressing(subnetting)
 I know the IP address of VM, which is `192.168.1.65`.
 Now, I want to find out network address, broadcast address and gateway for the configuration file at `/etc/sysconfig/network-scripts/ifcfg-enp0s3`.
 ```